 - Belmont University, a 4-year private institution, provides classrooms built for photography-specific training.
 It offers a minor in photography.
 Belmont is about three miles from downtown Nashville.

-- Nashville State Community College, a 2-year school about six miles from downtown, is the area's most inexpensive option.
+- Nashville State Community College, a 2-year school about five miles from downtown, is the area's most inexpensive option.
 It offers an associate's degree in visual communications with a photography concentration as well as a certificate program.

 Find schools that offer these popular programs